Search overlay

 • International Participants

 While the conference aims to provide face-to-face interactions, we recognize that recent events in the U.S. have made travel to the U.S. difficult.
-As a result, the organizers will work on alternative ways that international participants can participate and be involved in the conference without having to travel to the U.S. Please make sure to indicate your desire to participate in the survey above.
+As a result, the organizers will try to provide alternative ways that international participants can participate and be involved in the conference without having to travel to the U.S.

 Speaker Profiles